gauniverseorg/ga-docs/docs/Core-Features/Layout/Pages/Types/Empty-Page.md

 ﻿---
 sidebar_position: 1
 ---

 # Empty Page

-Create a, blank page that can be constructed according to your preferences
+Create a blank page that can be constructed according to your preferences